mgifford/drupal-security/src/server.rst

 --------------------

 Record a baseline of your server that you can review, knowing that this is the minimum number of processes which are running with a clean system.
-Likewise record the baseline from a `netstat`_ report to see what ports are open::
+Likewise, record the baseline from a `netstat`_ report to see what ports are open::

   $ ps afx